telefonicaid/fiware-orion/doc/manuals/orion-api.md

 #### List Entities [GET /v2/entities]

-Retrieves a list of entities that match different criteria by id, type, pattern matching (either id or type) and/or those which match a query or geographical query (see [Simple Query Language](#simple-query-language) and [Geographical Queries](#geographical-queries)).
+Retrieves an array of entities objects following the [JSON Entity Representation](#json-entity-representation), that match different criteria by id, type, pattern matching (either id or type) and/or those which match a query or geographical query (see [Simple Query Language](#simple-query-language) and [Geographical Queries](#geographical-queries)).
 A given entity has to match all the criteria to be retrieved (i.e., the criteria is combined in a logical AND way).
 Note that pattern matching query parameters are incompatible